Citation for this page in APA citation style. Close

 Norbert Wiener's work on probability theory in Cybernetics had an important influence on Shannon.
 There can be no new information in a world of certainty.
 Probability and statistics are at the heart of both information theory and quantum theory.

-Shannon develops his expression for an information (Shannon) entropy, which has the same mathematical form of thermodynamic (Boltzmann) entropy.
+Following a suggestion by John von Neumann, Shannon developed his expression for an information (Shannon) entropy, which he showed has the same mathematical form as thermodynamic (Boltzmann) entropy.
+He wrote:

 Suppose we have a set of possible events whose probabilities of occurrence are p1, p2, • • • , pn.
 These probabilities are known but that is all we know concerning which event will occur.
 Can we find a measure of how much "choice" is involved in the selection of the event or of how uncertain we are of the outcome?